TrackerControl/PlatformControl/README.md

 @article{kollnig_before_2021,
       title = {Before and after {{GDPR}}: Tracking in Mobile Apps}, shorttitle = {Before and after {{GDPR}}},
-      author = {Kollnig, Konrad and Binns, Reuben and Max Van Kleek and Lyngs, Ulrik and Zhao, Jun and Tinsman, Claudine and Shadbolt, Nigel}, year = {2021},
+      author = {Kollnig, Konrad and Binns, Reuben and Van Kleek, Max and Lyngs, Ulrik and Zhao, Jun and Tinsman, Claudine and Shadbolt, Nigel}, year = {2021},
       journaltitle = {Internet Policy Review},
       volume = {10},